Apadrinha-Brasil/apadrinha-brasil/README.md

 # Apadrinha Brasil App
-- [ ] TODO: Add a quick description of the projeto here.
+- [ ] TODO: Add a quick description of the project here.

 ## Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.